Category: Open Water and Triathlon

 Wetsuits for open water swimming

-Wetsuits for open water swimming are distinctively different from traditional surfing wetsuits, being made specifically for swimmers needs, with many having additional buoyancy and flexibility built in.
+Wetsuits for open water swimming are distinctively different from traditional surfing wetsuits.
+Open water wetsuits are made specifically for swimmers needs.
+With many having additional buoyancy and flexibility built in, this has really helped the growth of open water swimming.

 At the start of the 2016 open water and triathlon season, Andrew and David tried on several wetsuits.
 We hope this blog offers you some information about wetsuits and why they are worn in open water swimming.